Bkrendan12/E-commerce_Inventory/README.md

 ## GIVEN a note-taking application

 ```
-WHEN I open the Music Genre Blog page
+WHEN I run the application from the command line terminal
-THEN I am presented with a homepage with already created posts from other users
+THEN I need to run 'npm run seed' to seed the sample data

-WHEN I click on the link to signup / login
+WHEN I have seeded the sample data
-THEN I am presented with a login / singup page giving the user the option to either create a new profile or login if the user is already signed up

-WHEN I am in my profile
+THEN I will run 'npm start' in the command line to start the server and use the application

+WHEN the application starts the server
-THEN I am able to add and delete blog posts to the main blog homepage
+THEN I will open up the Insomnia program to view and edit the seeded data

-WHEN I click on othe user's blog posts
+WHEN I path to categories, products and tags in the input
-THEN I am able to add or delete comments to the user's post
+THEN I am able to view (GET), update (PUT), add (POST) and delete (DELETE) Categories/Products/Tags

-WHEN I click logout
-THEN I am automattically logged out and brought back to the homepage where I can only VIEW other people's posts, but I can't add or delete a post or comments on other user's posts

 ```